128technology/docs/docs/intro_installation.md

 The examples listed in this guide generally prefer running commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **The SSH Root login is not permitted.**
 :::

+## Image Based Installation

+Beginning with version 6.0, an image-based ISO installation process has been implemented for users who manage their network using the Mist Cloud.
+This installation and upgrade process is only available for SSR version 6.0 and higher, and is currently only available for Mist-managed deployments.
+See [Next Generation Installation](intro_installation_fips.md) for information and the ISO installation process.

+For customers with on-premises and conductor-managed deployments, the [package-based installation](intro_installation_bootable_media.md) continues to be used for upgrades and new installations.

 ### Regarding Upgrades

 Please refer to [Upgrade Considerations](intro_upgrade_considerations.md) before upgrading.
 Additional prerequisites include configuring a user with super user (sudo) privileges. **The SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.